onemorebsmith/kaspa-stratum-bridge/README.md

 ![image](https://user-images.githubusercontent.com/59971111/186201915-a9d0bbc3-9a21-474b-8240-5e4b2b1ed7bb.png)

-Tested on x64 macos & ubuntu w/ lolminer and SRBMiner
+Tested on windows, x64 macos & ubuntu w/ lolminer and SRBMiner

 No fee, forever.
 Do what you want with it.